How to Keep Real Estate Transactions Secure

 Proof

-How to ensure secure real estate transactions
+How to protect clients from real estate fraud

 1. Use secure passwords

-A study showed that 83% percent of Americans use weak passwords, which makes them easy targets for cybercriminals.
-Particularly for real estate transactions, it’s important for clients to use strong, secure passwords for all of the technologies used during the eClosing process.
+A study showed that 83% of Americans use weak passwords, which makes them easy targets for cybercriminals.
+Particularly for real estate transactions, it's important for clients to use strong, secure passwords for all of the technologies used during the eClosing process.

 2. Don't fall victim to phishing scams

-Emails that look like they are official business can be fake, sent by someone posing as a contact at a bank or mortgage company.
-Lenders should make it known to their customers who they can expect communications from so there’s no question as to whether an email is legitimate.
+Emails that look like official business can be fake, sent by someone posing as a contact at a bank or mortgage company.
+Lenders should make it known to their customers who they can expect communications from so there's no question as to whether an email is legitimate.

-3. State security measures up front
+3. State sdecurity measures up front

 4. Secure the URL